PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 execution-order and argument-equivalence tests before changing production call sites.
 Keep the change mechanical, validate sequentially, commit and push, and do not create a pull request.

+## Explicit layout-recovery orchestration: completed state

+The two characterized nested sequences now delegate to `passes/layout_recovery_orchestration.py`.
+A frozen `LayoutRecoveryContext` owns the explicit ModelIR, layout-state, diagnostics, and three unavoidable lowerer-local callback dependencies.
+The phase module imports the other thirty pass owners directly; it does not import the central lowerer and uses no lambda closure over mutable lowerer locals.

+The module exposes nineteen stable layout-recovery IDs and fifteen stable layout/reshape/attention-recovery IDs.
+Immutable `RecoveryInvocation` values preserve every positional and keyword argument and execute in the characterized order.
+The attention sequence invokes the complete layout sequence as its first explicit step.
+Runtime assertions reject accidental drift between the declared IDs and constructed invocation order.

+The historical nested helper names and all outer call sites remain in place.
+Their bodies shrink from 66 to 2 lines and from 51 to 4 lines respectively, each capturing only the single explicit context.
+The three injected callbacks remain lowerer-local because they compose nested pass clusters; all other work is owned by the new phase module.
+Existing pass return values continue to be ignored exactly as before.

+Focused tests prove the stable ID lists, all thirty-four argument contracts, wrapper/context wiring, and identical flattened execution order under instrumented callbacks.
+The ordered architecture suite now treats stable phase IDs as first-class execution boundaries while retaining module-owner, compatibility-wrapper, repetition, and total-call-count checks.
+Four adjacent owner fixtures were adjusted to count one moved stable phase boundary in addition to the remaining direct lowerer calls; their owner and call-argument checks remain intact.

+Validation completed sequentially as follows:

+- focused orchestration contract: `6 passed in 0.58s`;
+- central lowerer synthetic smoke: `32 passed in 0.59s`;
+- ordered architecture suite: `248 passed in 18.11s`;
+- focused orchestration, nine adjacent extracted pass contracts, and ordered architecture suite: `900 passed in 18.10s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.49s`.

+No real-model conversion or broad direct-suite repeat was added.
+This is a mechanical orchestration extraction: public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, pass order, repetition, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, inventory and characterize the next self-contained orchestration cluster before moving it.
+Prefer a small focused fixture and stable phase IDs, retain lowerer-local composites as explicitly injected callbacks, and prove old/new order and argument equality before changing production wiring.
+Keep real-model conversions minimal and sequential, commit and push coherent checkpoints, and do not create a pull request.